Hurricane Ian takes aim at South Carolina coast Friday

 Much of the Lowcountry began to feel impacts from the storm on Thursday by way of gusty winds, rain, and some coastal flooding.
-Those impacts are expected to increase through the day on Friday.
+Those impacts increased in intensity throughout the morning.

-The National Hurricane Center (NHC) said in its 8:00 a.m. update that Ian was moving north-northeast at 9 mph with 85 mph sustained winds.
-The storm is making its way closer to the South Carolina coast.

 “It still looks like there will be a South Carolina landfall of a Category 1 hurricane somewhere from upper Charleston County all the way to Little River Inlet early Friday afternoon,” said Storm Team 2 Chief Meteorologist Rob Fowler.